College Assistance Program

 Now is the time to put a "Next Step" plan in place for life after graduation.
 There are so many options available to you, whether it's going to a 2yr or 4yr university, trade school, military or going straight into the workforce, you need that road map to keep you on track for success.

-Feel free to stop by my office (#2420) for assistance, schedule a meeting with me by using the Hutchinson Bookings link or email me at chahutchinson@charterk12.com if you have any general questions.
+Feel free to stop by my office for assistance, schedule a meeting with me or email me at destjames@chaterk12.com if you have any general questions.

 Planning Guidelines: